ikskoder/visilant/README.md

 - **False Positives and Negatives**:
   Legitimate sites with low visit counts may trigger warnings (false positives), while phishing sites visited repeatedly may go unflagged (false negatives).

+- **Compromised Trusted Sites**:
+  If attackers gain control of a legitimate domain you've previously visited, Visilant won't detect it as suspicious since your visit history marks it as "familiar."
+However, at that point, you're likely facing a much larger security breach — such as a domain hijack or server compromise — where Visilant's lack of protection is the least of your concerns.

+- **Partial Cross-Device Sync**:
+  While your configuration settings are synced across devices (if you're logged into your browser), your visit history is stored locally to accommodate its size.
+This means a site marked as "familiar" on one computer will still be treated as "unfamiliar" on another until you visit it enough times there.
+You can mitigate this by using the "Import History" feature on each new device to quickly populate the visit counter.

 - **Script Injection Limitations**:
   To detect input and clipboard interactions, Visilant injects a small script into visited pages.
-If a malicious site removes this script from the DOM - which is unlikely but theoretically possible - warnings cease.
-In such cases, protection relies solely on the extension icon, emphasizing the importance of pinning it to the toolbar.
+While Visilant implements anti-tampering protection that detects removal attempts and notifies you via system notifications, it's still recommended to pin the extension icon to your toolbar as an additional safeguard.

 Understanding these limitations is crucial for Visilant's effective use.